dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.md

 }
 ```

-### **iCalendar supports for IBM Lotus Notes**
+### **iCalendar Support for IBM Lotus Notes**

 Aspose.Email calendar feature is based on the iCalendar standard, a standard for calendar data exchange (RFC 2445 or RFC2445 Syntax Reference).
 Therefore, it supports not only Microsoft Outlook but also IBM Lotus Notes.
 To send a meeting request in Lotus Notes, follow the same steps as mentioned above.

-## **Forward an Email using SMTP Client**
+## **Forward Messages**

-### **Forwarding Email with SMTP client**
+### **Forward Messages with SMTP Client**

 Forwarding an email is common practice in daily life digital communication.
 An email received can be forwarded to specific recipients without sharing with the original senders.
-Aspose.Email API's [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) provides the capability to forward an email to specific recipients.
-Its Forward method can be used to forward a received or saved email to desired recipients as shown in this article.
-The following code snippet shows you how to Forward an Email using SMTP Client.
+The [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) by Aspose.Email provides the capability to forward emails to specific recipients.
+Its [Forward](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/forward/#forward_5) method can be used to forward a received or saved email to desired recipients as shown in this article.
+The following code snippet shows you how to forward an email using SMTP Client.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-.NET